What Is Drip Marketing?

 Why Is Drip Marketing Critical To Your Business?

-- 50% of all salespeople (including yours) stop calling a prospect after their first unsuccessful attempt at moving the sales process forward - a number that skyrockets to 95% to 98% after a salesperson's third unsuccessful attempt.
+- 50% of all salespeople (including yours) stop calling a prospect after their first unsuccessful attempt at moving the sales process forward - a number that skyrockets to ~95% after a salesperson's third unsuccessful attempt.

-- It takes anywhere from 7 to 21 personal touches before someone makes a buying/referral decision.
+- It takes about 7 to 21 personal touches before someone makes a buying/referral decision.

-IMPORTANT: Situations AND people change all the time at a business; from your competition falling short with their customer service efforts, a gatekeeper leaves, to a vendor taking a client's business for granted or increasing its price.
+IMPORTANT: Situations AND people change all the time at a business, from your competition falling short with their customer service efforts, a gatekeeper leaving, a vendor taking a client's business for granted, or a vendor increasing their price(s).

 Types Of Drip Marketing Campaigns.